oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-20-06.md

     1. [Issue #187](https://github.com/oasis-tcs/sarif-spec/issues/187): "codeFlowLocation => threadFlowLocation"

 1. I added the list of acknowledgments provided by Stefan to the provisional draft.

+1. Per email discussions, I made the following changes in the provisional draft, which we will send out for approval by e-ballot:

+    1. [Issue #189](https://github.com/oasis-tcs/sarif-spec/issues/189): "Make result.workItemUris an array"